istio/istio.io/content/en/about/contribute/github/index.md

 ## Branching

 We use multiple branches to track documentation for different versions of Istio.
-The master branch is where active doc work tables place, this is where you should generally be making changes.
+The master branch is where active doc work takes place, this is where you should generally be making changes.

 On the day of an Istio release, a release branch is created from master for that